HypnosServer/Discord-Bot/readme.md

 ## Help

 If you run into any issues, please contact AFunkyMonk#9467 on discord.
-Or on the hypnos discord https://discord.gg/BKadJsM
+Or on the [Hypnos Discord](https://discord.gg/BKadJsM)

 ## Authors